bitw1se/slow-bcvm-js/README.md

 BitCorps Virtual Machine
 ========================

+Is it possible to use Javascript to harness tiny bits of processing power in parallel across all the viewers of your web page?

+Yes.
+BCVM demonstrates how this can be done.
+The main issue is that neither Javascript nor web browsers were intended to be used for computation -- any significant computation will cause visible symptoms that would distress any user and in many cases compromise the stability of their computer.
+In order to avoid taking *too* much power, BCVM purposefully throttles its own computation.
+In our example, we show how this kind of script could be use to harness parallel processing power for the purpose of breaking RSA encryption keys.
+(Breaking an RSA key comes down to factoring a large integer into two primes.
+There is no known efficient algorithm to do this.)

 To try it out, [view the demo](http://htmlpreview.github.io/?https://github.com/bitw1se/slow-bcvm-js/blob/master/index.html).

 BCVM is a basic virtual machine for Javascript built to manipulate arbitrary-precision integers at configurably slow speeds.
 The motivation is to offload computations onto the client-side seamlessly through Javascript without pegging the user's CPU.